antoniomjr/JnrMoraes/README.md

 # Antonio Roberto de Moraes Junior aka Junior Moraes

 ## What do I do?
-A tattoo artist becoming a developer! 🤟🏻
+Developer and tattoo artist as hoby! 🤟🏻

 ## Where I'm now?
-Nowadays I'm a intern developer at CI&T Global Digital Specialists.
+Nowadays I'm developer at CI&T Global Digital Specialists as a full stack developer.

 ## Which technologies am I learning and using? :construction_worker:
 - Java